rockisch/mhf-iel/README.md

 Otherwise, you can run the 'x86 Native Tools CMD' shortcut, which will set everything for you.

 After having a x86 version of `cl` available on your shell, just run `buildCMD.bat` or `buildDLL.bat`.

-## Usage

-As of right now, you can either build the projet as a DLL or a CMD application.
-I'm still not sure how I'll implement a GUI for it, which is why both options are available.

-Also as of right now, you'll need to provide by hand the data the server would normally send to the client (charID and logintoken), since I don't feel like parsing the current API format to get that info in a platform I might change in the future.